 Students are required to contact their Academic Adviser/Supervisor in the first instance to discuss withdrawal from their University programme.

-Students who wish to withdraw, intercalate or request a leave of absence from their course will be expected to follow the University's Intercalation and Withdrawal Process as well as its Fee Liability Cut-off Dates for Withdrawals and Intercalations policy.
+Students who wish to apply for a leave of absence or an interruption to their period of study or withdraw from their course are expected to follow the University's Concessions - Interruption to Period of Study and Withdrawal Process as well as its Fee Liability Cut-off Dates for Withdrawals and Intercalations policy.

 On withdrawal Students are required to notify the University’s US Financial Aid Office by emailing email@example.com